google-deepmind/mujoco/doc/XMLreference.rst

    prevent actuators from having infinite length.
 :at:`tolrange`: :at-val:`real, "0.05"`
    This determines the threshold for detecting divergence and generating a compiler error.
-The range of actuator lengths observed during inteval is divided by the overall range computed via simulation.
+The range of actuator lengths observed during interval is divided by the overall range computed via simulation.
 If that value is larger than tolrange, a compiler error is generated.
 So one way to suppress compiler errors is to simply make this attribute larger, but in that case the results could be inaccurate.